 I’ve been working on a new Gig lately, and while I can’t get into a lot of detail – I can say I’ve been learning a lot about the hiring process from the hiring manager’s perspective.
 It’s also reminded me of some of the resume struggles I had to overcome to up my game with interviews as a felon and that nasty, aggravating little note on my background.

-So, in true fashion as the Friendly Felon, I want to share some of those tips that I’ve been learning (and some I’ve practiced myself) to help my fellow felons build their resumes and their careers just a little bit more easily (even if it takes more work).
+So, in true fashion as the Friendly Felon, I want to share some of those tips that I’ve been learning from some of the top hiring methods (and some I’ve practiced myself) to help my fellow felons and reformed citizens build their resumes and jumpstart their careers just a little bit more easily after a felony (even if it takes a little more work).

 - Note supervisors and managers names